English Mustard

 Health Benefits

-- Rich in antioxidants including selenium and omega-3 fatty acids that support cardiovascular health
+- Provides plant-based omega-3 fatty acids important for cardiovascular health

 Buying Guide